Drug Crime Defense

 Regardless of your situation our California criminal defense attorney review your situation to determine if your case should be dismissed based upon the facts.
 If not, we will consult with you prior to making any decisions to enter a plea agreement or taking your case to trial.
 Under some instances, plea agreements can be the best deal, but we will only advise you of this alternative if it is in your best interest.

 What defenses can I assert to fight the charges?

 There are many possible defenses available to you to keep you from going to jail, among the most common defenses are:

 - You had a prescription for medical marijuana for your personal use

 - The drugs did not belong to you

-- Drug Crimes Defense at the Law Office of Lauren K. Johnson
+- Drug Crimes Defense at the Johnson Criminal Law Group

-The Orange County criminal defense attorney at the Law Office of Lauren K. Johnson provides representation to clients who have had been charged with a drug related offense.
+The Orange County criminal defense attorney at the Johnson Criminal Law Group provides representation to clients who have had been charged with a drug related offense.
 It is important to hire an attorney if you are charged with a drug offense to work on your behalf.
 Please contact our office today or send us a message online to explain your situation to our Orange County criminal law attorney immediately.